-Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours): Per week: 4 / 2 Per study period: 56 / 28
+Course type: Lecture / Practice Recommended course-load (hours):

 Prerequisities: ÚMV/ALG1b/10

 Awarded according to continual evaluation, written and oral examination.

 The students learn basic concepts, theorems and methods of linear algebra, at the level necessary for applications in geometry and other parts of mathematics.
 They obtain knowledge about the fundamentals of group theory and ring theory, and about properties of the polynomial integral domains.